 - Announce all new hires, not just senior executives.
 Not every hire warrants a press release or even a mention on the firm’s website.
 The new employee’s supervisor still should introduce the person internally via email or post an announcement on the company’s Intranet, internal blog or social media site(s).
 Not only will it make the new staffer feel welcome, but it demonstrates the areas in which the company is growing or strategically maintaining or increasing support, which helps all employees better understand the company’s larger goals.

-- Host in-person or virtual town halls.
-These forums allow employees to freely ask questions of the CEO or other designated senior leader.
+- Host town halls.
+These forums, including in virtual format, allow employees to freely ask questions of the CEO or other designated senior leader.
 Some companies have better success with such town halls if people send in questions ahead of time and anonymously.
 This gives the CEO more time to prepare her answers, but also generally results in staffers asking tougher or more critical questions about the company’s direction.
 That may put a bit more pressure on the C-suite, but it also lets them know what’s on employees’ minds and shows that personnel care about the company’s long-term success.

 Nature abhors a vacuum, so when companies fail to communicate with their workers regularly, employees will fill in the missing information with rumor and gossip.
 A culture of transparency and openness generally reduces the risk of disgruntled workers taking their unhappiness to the media or expressing it online.
 Employees will also be more willing to stick with leadership during bad times if they have regularly been communicated with and recognized during good ones.
 Moreover, when employees themselves feel trusted by their employer, they’re far more likely to trust the company in return.